k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 backwards compatibility for now.
 [PostgreSQL](http://www.postgresql.org/) is the only supported SQL backend.

+__I invite you to continue reading even if you are not particularly interested in the concrete problem of SQL.
+This article says more about Haskell and practical uses of the GHC type system than it says about SQL, and it can serve as a gentle introduction to advanced features of GHC.__

 For the rest of this article, I will assume familiarity with the basic usage of Opaleye, and build on that.
-Familiarity with `HList`, `TypeFamilies`, `GADTs` and `DataKinds` will be useful too.
+Familiarity with `HList`, `TypeFamilies`, `GADTs`, `DataKinds` and `KindSignatures` will be useful too, but not required.
 We will cover the topic of preventing _the wrong SQL_, but first let us worry about a the simpler topic of boilerplate.

 ## Boilerplate prevention and uniform representations